aws/karpenter-provider-aws/docs/DEVELOPER_GUIDE.md

 * Make sure your cluster doesn't have previous installations of prometheus and cert-manager
   * Previous installations of our dependencies can interfere with our installation scripts, so to be safe, clear those, then run `./hack/quick-install.sh`
 * If running `./hack/quick-install.sh` fails with `Error: Accumulate Target`, run `make codegen` successfully, and try again.
+* If you created your cluster on version 1.19 or above, you may need to tag your subnets as mentioned [here](docs/aws/README.md).
+This is a temporary problem with our subnet discovery system, and is being tracked [here](https://github.com/awslabs/karpenter/issues/404#issuecomment-845283904).

 ### Build and Deploy
 ```